 A directory is a location for storing files on your computer.
-Directories are found in a hierarchical file system such as DOS, OS/2, Unix, etc. When referring to a directory, a user commonly indicates the name of the directory.
+Directories are found in a hierarchical file system, such as DOS, OS/2, Unix, etc. When referring to a directory, a user commonly indicates the name of the directory.

-In the example to the right is an example of the tree command output that shows all the local and subdirectories (e.g. the "big" directory in the cdn directory).
+In the picture to the right is an example of the tree command output that shows all the local and subdirectories (e.g. the "big" directory in the cdn directory).
 When looking at this overview, the C: drive is considered the current directory and root directory because there is nothing beneath it and you can't go back any further.
 This may also be referred to as a home directory if you're using an operating system with multiple accounts.

 Below is an example of what a directory path may look like in a Linux or Unix variant.

 In the above example, the current directory is bin and it is a subdirectory of the usr directory.
 The beginning forward slash is the root directory.

 To change a directory in MS-DOS, Linux, Unix, and most other command line operating systems, use the "cd" command.

 To make a directory in MS-DOS, Linux, Unix, and most other command line operating systems, use the "mkdir" command.

 - MS-DOS and Windows command line mkdir and md command information